NullNoname/Paulscode-SoundSystem/README.md

 * PAudioFormat is a modified class of AudioFormat from Apache Harmony.
 It also contains the "NOT_SPECIFIED" constant from AudioSystem from the same codebase.
 PAudioFormat is licensed under Apache License Version 2.0.
 Please see "PAudioFormat License.txt" for more information.

-* AudioFormatConverter class is licensed under Unlicense.
+* AudioFormatConverter, FileInputProvider, and DefaultFileInputProvider classes are licensed under Unlicense.
 Please see "AudioFormatConverter License.txt" for more information.

 * LWJGL related codes (ChannelLWJGLOpenAL, LibraryLWJGLOpenAL, and SourceLWJGLOpenAL) are licensed under SoundSystem LibraryLWJGLOpenAL License.
 Please see "SoundSystem LibraryLWJGLOpenAL License.txt" and "LWJGL License.txt" for more information.